JHax-94/JHax-GameJams/README.md

 Game by Josh Haxell & Sammy El-Bahrawy 2022

-# LD51 Entry
+# Robo-Clash 1999 LD51 Entry

-Thanks to cstoquery for PixelBox, used under MIT Licence
+Thanks to cstoquer for PixelBox, used under MIT Licence

 Game by Josh Haxell & Sammy El-Bahrawy 2022